What Product Liability Insurance Is All About:

 At a High Level...

-As a business, you probably have General Liability Insurance and Errors and Omission coverage.
-However, there is a gap between the two that this insurance can cover.
+As a business, you probably have General Liability Insurance and/or Errors and Omissions coverage.
+However, if your business manufactures products the most important coverage may be a standalone Products Liability policy or Products and Completed Operations coverage within your General Liability.
 Since recalls are usually unexpected, there is the stress of having to respond to a recall promptly.
 If you are not quick to respond, you could be doing tremendous harm to your customers and your business.

 Any recall causes a company to suffer a drop in consumer confidence – confidence that takes months, even years, to recapture.